upday/data-science-assignment-task/INSTRUCTIONS.md

 ## Instructions
 1. run `make train` to train the model (or if it doesn't work, `docker-compose run --rm notebook /bin/bash -c "python3 xgboost_train.py"`)
-2. run `make evaluate DATASET="<path of your dataset>"` to evaluate the model (alternatively `docker-compose run --rm notebook /bin/bash -c "python3 model_evaluate.py '<path of your dataset>'"`).
-Replace [path of your dataset] with your dataset path (NOTE: must be the same format as the one provided)
+2. run `make evaluate DATASET="[path of your dataset]"` to evaluate the model (alternatively `docker-compose run --rm notebook /bin/bash -c "python3 model_evaluate.py '[path of your dataset]'"`).
+Replace [path of your dataset] with your dataset path (NOTE: must be the same format as the provided file)
+3. run `make predict DATASET="[path of your dataset]"` to print predictions from the target dataset (alternatively `docker-compose run --rm notebook /bin/bash -c "python3 model_predict.py '[path of your dataset]'"`).)
+Replace [path of your dataset] with your dataset path (NOTE: must be the same format as the provided file)

 To explore and modify the jupyter notebook where I explore and compare different models:
 1. `docker-compose up`